-If you’re weighing up your options for a new car and thinking about an F-150, you’ll want to read our expert guide first.
+If you’re weighing up your options for a new car and thinking about purchasing an F-150, you’ll want to read our expert guide first.
 At Endurance, we’re all about empowering confidence for the road ahead and putting money back in your pocket.

 With that in mind, we’ve assembled our expert team to bring you insights into the most popular car models and the likely costs of ownership.
 The series begins with the most popular car in the USA: The Ford F-150.